passcod/blook/monthly-update/2019/jul-31.md

  - {HP} [Death and the Boy](https://archiveofourown.org/works/1115380). {6k words}
  - {HP} [Unsealed](https://archiveofourown.org/works/1115373). {5k words}
  - {HP} **[‘Island of Fire’ series](https://archiveofourown.org/series/205025)**. {43k words atow}

+I’ve also been reading and voting on this year’s Hugo Awards slate.
+I haven’t read _everything_, unfortunately, but I had a lot of fun and tears with the shorter works.
+They were hard to rank!